-Note: If the coverage that will be stopped is for home health care, skilled nursing facility care, hospice care, and rehabilitation care (CORF) services, you need to read Sections 7 and 8 of this Chapter.
+Note: If the coverage that will be stopped is for hospital care, home health care, skilled nursing facility care, hospice care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services, you need to read Sections 7 and 8 of this Chapter.
 Special rules apply to these types of care.